nypesap/nypesap.github.io/docs/blog/posts/0004-adaptation-active.md

 Expand the "Flexibility section"

-If the adaptation project is active, you should see the custom namespace.
-For example: "com.acme"
+If the adaptation project is active, you should see the custom namespace you set in your adaptation.
+For example: "customer.com.acme".

 [![Diagnostic tool screen shot](R0004/diag-tool.png)](R0004/diag-tool.png)